OlehKulykov/FayeCpp/README.md

 ### Build iOS framework with sequre connection via OpenSSL
 For building iOS framework with OpenSSL navigate to folder ```builds/ios-with-openssl/``` and do the same as described above.
-Or, you can download framework, see **Binary distribution** section below.

 # Static linking